owaisghaf/QA-Project-GymBookingSystem/README.md

 Both a descriptive and visual representative of the project structure can be seen below.

-1. Entities were created for both Customer and Bookings as data will need to be inputted, read, updated and deleted from the subsequent tables represented by the two classes.
+1. Entities were created for both Customer and Bookings as data will need to be inputted, read, updated and deleted from the subsequent tables represented by the two classes.<br>
 [Booking.java & Customer.Java]
 2. Controllers were then created for both in order for the user to access the Spring application externally via HTTP requests.
-This will later be used to
+This will later be accessed and implemented by other classes.<br>
 [BookingController.java & CustomerController.Java]
-3. Services essentially contain the main logic of a Spring boot application and in this case it takes the relevant CRUD functionality contained in the controllers and implements that logic.
+3. Services essentially contain the main logic of a Spring boot application and in this case it takes the relevant CRUD functionality contained in the controllers and implements that logic.<br>
 [BookingService.java & CustomerService.Java]
-4. Repositories provide the methods in order for the program to interact with the Customer and Booking databases.
+4. Repositories provide the methods in order for the program to interact with the Customer and Booking databases.<br>
 [BookingRepository.java & CustomerRepository.Java]
-5. Data Transfer Objects (DTO) were created for both in order to create a set structure for the data which is provided by the API for both customers and bookings.
+5. Data Transfer Objects (DTO) were created for both in order to create a set structure for the data which is provided by the API for both customers and bookings.<br>
 [BookingDTO.java & CustomerDTO.Java]
-6. Custom Exceptions were created for both customer and booking which will throw an exception whenever a customer or booking that doesn't exist is attempted to be accessed.
+6. Custom Exceptions were created for both customer and booking which will throw an exception whenever a customer or booking that doesn't exist is attempted to be accessed.<br>
 [BookingNotFoundException.java & CustomerNotFoundException.Java]

 <details>